 The amount of force that is permitted to obtain a blood sample differs in each jurisdiction.

 In most states, the police have pre-packaged blood testing kits to help ensure the proper procedures during the collection and transport of a DUI suspects blood sample.
 The kits contain all materials necessary for making the draw.
 Testing vials containing chemicals that help preserve the sample are present.
 Adverse reactions may occur when placed in extreme temperatures, producing invalid results.
-These kits are often improperly resting in police officers' trunks, the storage and transport of the samples are often the subject of debate.
+These kits are often improperly resting in police officers' trunks, which the storage and transport of the samples are often the subject of debate.

 The testing site must be clean and free from dirt and bacteria.
 During blood draws taken in hospitals, nurses and medical staff typically clean the area with an alcohol swab.
 When collecting blood from a DUI suspect, the use of a non-alcohol swab is vital to prevent invalid results.
 Some states (such as New York) will dismiss a DUI conviction for use of alcohol swabs during collection.
 Iodine may cause interference with BAC results.
 Tell your attorney if alcohol or iodine was present during swabbing at your blood draw process.

 Each state has rules and requirements for collecting blood samples in a DUI case.
 This includes procedures for drawing, sealing, labeling, and delivering the samples to the laboratory.
-Failure to strictly comply with these rules will result in a judge ruling the blood test result inadmissible in court.
+Failure to strictly comply with these rules will result in a Judge ruling the blood test result inadmissible in court.

 During collection of blood samples at a hospital by medical staff, procedural issues often arise.
 Hospital staff do not have set guidelines to follow to preserve the evidence, resulting in problems with the labeling and handling of the sample.
 Additionally, the techniques used to obtain and analyze the sample differ in a medical setting.
 Failure to comply with preservation and collection procedures will negatively affect the admissibility of the sample or even result in a dismissal of the case.